 Get a shopping cart ready in case you need to loot.

-In your emergency kit, you should have enough food to last:
+According to the Dept. of Homeland Security (DHS), in your emergency kit, you should have enough food to las

 How much water per person should you have in your emergency kit (assuming a three-day supply)?

 a half gallon (1.9 liters) per person per day